mendersoftware/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

   category: docs
 ---

-In this tutorial we will deploy a full rootfs update to a physical device, the Raspberry Pi 3 or BeagleBone Black, using the Mender server.
+In this tutorial we will deploy a full rootfs update to a physical device, a Raspberry Pi 3, using the Mender server.

 We will use two devices: one as our local "golden" device, which we use to prepare the update, and other as a remote device that receives the OTA update.